BlackJar72/CavernsOfEvil/README.md

 # Caverns Of Evil
 The Scripts (and only the scripts) for the game Caverns of Evil (and only those specific to Caverns of Evil).

-Caverns of Evil is an action roguelike that plays like a '90s first-person shooter, though with a few innovations and quirks of its own.
+Caverns of Evil is an action-roguelite that plays like a '90s first-person shooter, though with a few innovations and quirks of its own.
 Fight through ever-increasing hordes of monsters while the gathering ever more powerful weapons you'll need to survive.
 Explore entirely new procedural levels every time, adapting to ever changing level design.
 This is a simple game, designed for some good old-fashioned violent fun.

 * https://store.steampowered.com/app/1929380/Caverns_of_Evil/
 * https://jaredbgreat.itch.io/caverns-of-evil

+This is my first Unity game and only my fourth game, counting arcade games.
+Unity turned out to be so easy that it produced a lot of over confidence as half-way through there seemed to be no bugs and everything seemed to be heading toward a great final form and my first commercial game -- tha was a mistake.
+Bugs showed up that I have no clue how to fix.

+This has been abandoned, the files for the game deleted, so there will be no further updates.
+This should never been released on steam, but simply treated as a learning project.

 ## About the Code